antmicro/bazel-orfs/README.md

   //:L1MetadataArray_test_generate_abstract_config.mk
 ```

 The example comes from the `BUILD` file in this repository.
 For details about targets spawned by this macro please refer to `Implementation` chapter.

 ## Implementation

-### orfs script

-This script loads the ORFS environment and evaluates the rest of the command line that called the script.

 ### openroad.bzl